code-and-effect/effective_datatables/README.md

 - `:price` expects the underlying datatype to be an Integer representing the number of cents.
 5000 == $50.00
 - `:resource` can be used for an Array based collection which includes an ActiveRecord object

-The column will be formatted as per its `as:` setting, unless a format block is included:
+The column will be formatted as per its `as:` setting, unless a custom format block is present:

 ```ruby
 col :approved do |post|